 “No matter where I’m traveling, planes are always freezing,” says Lindsay Ellingson, who spent over a decade traveling as a model.
 She always wears loose fitting cashmere sweaters along with a stretchy pair of comfortable jeans to keep her warm and allow for blood circulation.
 Ellingson travels light and never checks a bag in.
 A small tote bag is more than enough to fit all the beauty essentials.
 She claims this takes the stress out of traveling by flight.

 Speaking of beauty essentials, supermodels are experts at carrying expensive products that won’t get confiscated by the TSA.
 The trick is to find substitutes for essentials that are not in liquid, cream or gel form.
 Rosewater pads can replace a rosewater spray for skin care, while a special powder could replace the traditional face cleanser.
+Fashionable Travel Wipes can be extremely useful as well.
+They can substitute makeup removers, moisturizing cream, and even splash fragrance.
 Get creative with what you’re allowed to take onboard.
 Kate Moss once claimed to use lipstick as a blusher while traveling.

 Cold pressed juice should help soothe your stomach before a long haul flight.
 No one likes in flight food and you can have an organic fresh juice to fight hunger while you wait for the meal.
 Something with ginger or lemon usually works best.
 Rosie Huntington-Whiteley packs her own snack and avoids airline food entirely.